-Written and directed by a woman (Sofia Coppola), starring women in strong female roles, this is certainly the next addition in 2017’s lineup of empowering films about women and arguably feminist ones.
+Written and directed by a woman (Sofia Coppola) and starring women in strong female roles, this is certainly the next addition in 2017’s lineup of empowering films about women and arguably feminist ones.
 And this is one of the better remakes of recent times.
 I say better, I mean truly excellent.
-Based on the novel of the same name by Thomas Cullinan / the 1971 screenplay by Albert Maltz and Irene Kamp from the picture of the same directed by Don Miguel (starring Clint Eastwood), Sofia Coppola’s new movie could be a period classic in the years to come.
-From the performances to the cinematography to the casting of the talent involved, The Beguiled is a fierce but elegant.
+Based on the novel of the same name by Thomas Cullinan / the 1971 screenplay by Albert Maltz and Irene Kamp from the picture of the same name directed by Don Miguel (starring Clint Eastwood), Sofia Coppola’s new film could be a period classic in the years to come.
+From the acting performances to the cinematography to the casting, The Beguiled is a fierce but elegant.

 Found quivering in the woods by ‘Miss Amy’ (Pete’s Dragon’s Oona Laurence), he sweet-talks her into helping him get to the nearby school, her school.
 Principal Martha (Nicole Kidman) and her second, Edwina (Kirsten Dunst), are annoyed by his condition.
 It’s an inconvenience.
 But they’re Christian ladies in the South.
 They have to help him, or so their hearts tell them.
 Fate has given them this chance to show this foreigner Southern, Christian charity.
 And just because there’s a war on, that doesn’t necessarily mean that every person in the vast landscape of the South should kill all Union men on sight.
 And it’s these acts of humanity that dropped in titbits throughout the film.